CrayLabs/SmartRedis/doc/runtime.rst

 The ``SSDB`` environment variable should have the format of ``address:port``, and may optionally be prefixed with a protocol, such as ``tcp://``.
+For a cluster, the addresses and ports should be separated by a "," character.
 If no protocol is specified, the default will be taken as TCP.
-Unix domain sockets are supported via the protocol prefex ``unix://``.
+Unix domain sockets are supported via the protocol prefex ``unix://``; however, Unix domain sockets are not supported in clusters.

-For a cluster, the addresses and ports should be separated by a "," character.
-Unix domain sockets are not supported in clusters.
-Below is an example of setting ``SSDB`` for a Redis cluster at three different addresses using port ``6379``:
+Below is an example of setting ``SSDB`` for a Redis cluster at three different addresses, each using port ``6379``:

 .. code-block:: bash